Incoherent Approximation of Leakage in Quantum Error Correction: Open system simulations of error correction codes with leakage

 In both cases, one can immediately verify that the trace-preservation property $\sum_{j}K_{j}^{\dagger}K_{j}=I$ is satisfied.
 In practice, the tensor product structure of each Kraus operator makes it convenient to represent it numerically as a tensor\citedfn{fn-tensor-indices}.

+We can also generalize our quantum channels description to include classical registers.
+This generalization (see the Kraus operators in~\eqref{eq:qinstrument} and~\eqref{eq:qinstrument2} below) allows us to model quantum instruments\cite{davies1970operational}.
+These are useful in contexts where classical information is required to describe the evolution of quantum systems.
+Examples include quantum communication\cite{chitambar2014everything}, error correction\cite{characterizingquantuminstruments}, and quantum metrology\cite{mclaren2023stochastic, mitra2022compatibility}.

-We can also generalize the quantum channels description to include classical registers.
-Each classical register can be formally represented as an independent subsystem.
-The defining property of a classical subsystem is that the state vector is always \emph{incoherent} with respect to a fixed basis $\{\ket{j}\}$.
+The defining property of a classical register is that, as a local subsystem, it is always \emph{incoherent} with respect to a fixed basis $\{\ket{j}\}$.
 (For a quantum trajectory, this means that the subsystem always remains in a product state.)
 While incoherence is discussed in general detail in Sect.~\ref{sec:simulating_incoherent}, for the case of classical registers this means that the state vector is always supported by \emph{exactly one }basis operator.
 In other words, at any given time in the trajectories simulation, exactly one observable of the set $\{\ketbrad{j}\}$ has non-vanishing expectation value.
 Since the full system will always be of tensor product form

 the cost of including classical registers is \emph{linear} (instead of exponential) in the number of classical subsystems.
 In other words, the observable associated with $\{\ketbrad{j}\}$ is always a ``good quantum number''.